 Once you understand your team’s satisfaction levels with your current benefits package, you can dive into benchmarking your plan against similar organizations.
 High-level benchmark reports are easy to find online and can provide effective direction at a 30,000-foot view.
 If you want to dig deeper, however, you’ll need a tool with a finer point.

-Solutions like Springbuk’s Intelligence platform equip you with an efficient benchmarking feature to see how specific details of your benefits plan stack up.
+Solutions like the Springbuk Health Intelligence platform equip you with an efficient benchmarking feature to see how specific details of your benefits plan stack up.
 This allows your leadership team to see how your current benefits offerings compare to organizations like your own.
 Moreover, these benchmarking tools can compare health costs and claims, meaning you can also identify areas where your spending diverges from your competition.

-You can leverage these findings to provide validation to your leadership team in your current health management investments and justify expansion where relevant.
-For example, if you notice that you’re spending more than other organizations like yours on tier 3 pharmaceuticals, you can make the argument that an investment in an employee engagement solution to promote generic equivalents would make financial sense.
+You can leverage these findings to validate your leadership team’s current health management investments and justify expansion where relevant.
+For example, suppose you notice that you’re spending more than other organizations like yours on tier 3 pharmaceuticals.
+In that case, the argument can be made that an investment in an employee engagement solution to promote generic equivalents would make financial sense.

 3. Running a Benefit Plan Design Comparison of Various Coverage Options:

 Finally, once you have assessed your team’s satisfaction and compared your benefits to other organizations like yours, it’s time to start running hypothetical benefit plan design comparisons.
-Again, this is a process that can be extremely cumbersome and costly without turning to an intelligent solution like Springuk’s Health Intelligence platform to put your data to work for you.
+Again, this process can be extremely cumbersome and costly without turning to an intelligent solution like the Springuk Health Intelligence platform to put your data to work for you.

-In order to adequately determine the optimal use of your healthcare dollars, you need to see what various plan scenarios will look like for your population.
-This requires a plan design modeler that is built to analyze your population based on actual health claims and forecast future spend.
+To adequately determine the optimal use of your healthcare dollars, you need to see what various plan scenarios will look like for your population.
+This requires a plan design modeler built to analyze your population based on actual health claims and forecast future spend.
 For example, Springbuk Plan Design Modeler, backed by actuaries, allows you to design, compare, and analyze unlimited plan scenarios.
 This allows you to compare your plan scenarios head-to-head to determine the value of each plan for your population and the total forecasted cost of each plan to the next year.